genzyio/genzy/docs/docs/categories/06-Services/service-class.md

 ## Configured

-If you'd like the service, and its methods to be registered on a different route path from the default ones, you can customize them in a `$nimbly` property.
+If you'd like the service, and its methods to be registered on a different route path from the default ones, you can customize them in a `$genzy` property.

 If you're using [TypeScript](https://www.typescriptlang.org/) you can define configuration using [TypeScript decorators](https://www.typescriptlang.org/docs/handbook/decorators.html).